City-of-Helsinki/haitaton-backend/services/auth-service/README.md

 In that case one has to manually delete `auth-db`'s PostgreSQL data directory (`~/haitaton-auth-data`) and restart `auth-service`

 ### Making changes to the realm

+**NOTICE!
+DO NOT INCLUDE ANY SENSITIVE INFORMATION IN EXPORTS - E.G. EMAIL SERVER AUTHENTICATION INFORMATION.
+DEV/TEST USERS ARE OKAY BUT DO NOT IMPORT JSON WITH USERS INTO ARO ENVIRONMENTS - CRETE USERS THERE MANUALLY.**

 In order to make changes to the realm itself or the users in it one has to do following:
 * make sure that `auth-service` is running
 * log in Keycloak at http://localhost:3030/auth/